tobyweston/parasol-expenses/README.md

 # Parasol Expense Scrapper

-Scrap a financial year's worth of expenses from https://myparasol.co.uk/ and attempt to categorise them.
+Scrape an entire financial year's worth of expenses from https://myparasol.co.uk/ and attempt to categorise them.

 ## Background